 If we don't specify our keys at table creation time, we can always do so after the fact.
 SQL tables can accept the following key types:

 • Primary Key: One or more fields/columns that uniquely identify a record in the table.
-It can not accept null, duplicate values.
+It can not accept NULL, duplicate values.

 • Unique Key: A set of one or more fields/columns of a table that uniquely identify a record in a database table.
 Similar to Primary key, but it can accept only one null value, and it can not have duplicate values.